bfifield/randomizeAuthor/README.md

 Welcome to
 [randomizeAuthor](https://randomizeauthor.shinyapps.io/shiny/)!
-randomizeAuthor is a free Shiny app utility for randomizing author order while creating a shared and replicable record of the randomized results.
+randomizeAuthor is a free Shiny app utility for randomizing author order in academic papers while creating a shared and replicable record of the randomized results.

 Please try it out and submit bug reports if you come across any